Tinashe: 2012–2014: Independent mixtapes, record deal and Aquarius

 Tinashe worked on her debut studio album in 2014.
 Recording took place in Los Angeles, London, Atlanta, New York, and Toronto.
-Tinashe worked with several producers, including Clams Casino, Ryan Hemsworth, Stuart Matthewman, DJ Mustard, T-Minus, Mike Will Made It, Boi-1da, Fisticuffs, Best Kept Secret, Ritz Reynolds and London on the track.
+Tinashe worked with several producers, including Clams Casino, Ryan Hemsworth, Stuart Matthewman, DJ Mustard, T-Minus, Mike Will Made It, Boi-1da, Fisticuffs, Best Kept Secret, Ritz Reynolds and London on da Track.
 On January 13, 2014, Tinashe released her first single from her debut album, "2 On".
 The song features American rapper Schoolboy Q, and was produced by DJ Mustard.
 The song entered the US Billboard Hot 100 chart at number 89, and has since peaked at number 24.

 On June 29, 2014, Tinashe made her national television debut, performing her single "2 On" at the BET Awards pre-show.
 That same day, she also announced that her anticipated debut album, Aquarius, would be officially released on October 7, 2014.
 Speaking about the theme of the album, Tinashe said: "It combines the essence of all my previous work.
 I've stayed true to who I am.
 Obviously, there's some progression as I've grown as an artist, and I'm influenced by new things and what not.
 I think my fans will be really happy with it.
 I think it really embodies who I am and where I am creatively right now".

 The second single, "Pretend" featuring ASAP Rocky, was released on August 22, 2014.
-"Aquarius" debuted at number 17 on Billboard 200 with 18,800 copies sold in its first week.

-"All Hands on Deck" became the last single off of Aquarius.
-Although the single failed to crack the Billboard Hot 100 charts, the music video created much buzz online by peers and fans for its choreography and visuals.
-Tinashe kicked the year off with a visual bang too, appearing on the cover of the Jan 15 issue of V Magazine.
+Aquarius debuted at number 17 on Billboard 200 with 18,800 copies sold in its first week.
+"All Hands on Deck" became the last single off of the album.
+Tinashe kicked the year off with a visual bang, appearing on the cover of the Jan 15 issue of V Magazine.